 Figure 2.
 Schematic depicting the crown projected area transformations. (a) The vertically projected area on a horizontal surface. (b) The projected area on a horizontal surface in the incident direction. (c) The projected area on a sloping surface in the incident direction.
-Using $\theta'v$ instead of $\theta's$ , (b) and (c) represent the crown projection of the observation direction.
+Using $\theta'v$ instead of $\theta's$ , (b,c) represent the crown projection of the observation direction.
 The meaning of each parameter is the same as that in Equations (5) and (6).

 Compared to the coordinate transformation method adopted by GOMST, the new projection transformation method in SGOT has two advantages.
 First, it considers the geotropic nature of tree growth; second, the steps of establishing slope coordinate systems and recalculating the incident and observation angles of slope coordinate system are omitted.
-According to Equation (5), the topography transformations contain two steps: firstly converting vertical projection to incident/observation projection (Figure 2a,b), and secondly, converting the horizontal projection of the incident/observation direction (Figure 2b,c).
+According to Equation (5), the topography transformations contain two steps: firstly converting vertical projection to incident/observation projection (Figure 2a,b), and secondly, converting the horizontal projection of the incident/observation direction to the sloping projection of the incident/observation direction (Figure 2b,c).